akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/iam.md

 }
 ```

-1. aws_iam_role "jenkins_role": Creates an IAM role named "jenkins-role".
+1. `aws_iam_role "jenkins_role"`: Creates an IAM role named "jenkins-role".
-2. The assume_role_policy defines who can assume this role:
+2. The assume_role_policy defines who can assume this role.
-3. The policy allows the EC2 service (ec2.amazonaws.com) to assume this role, which means this role can be attached to EC2 instances.
+3. The policy allows the EC2 service (`ec2.amazonaws.com`) to assume this role, which means this role can be attached to EC2 instances.
-4. Tags it with "Jenkins EC2 IAM Role" for identification.
+4. `Tags`: it with "Jenkins EC2 IAM Role" for identification.
-5. aws_iam_instance_profile "jenkins_profile": Creates an instance profile named "jenkins-instance-profile".
+5. `aws_iam_instance_profile "jenkins_profile"`: Creates an instance profile named "jenkins-instance-profile".
 6. This profile links the above IAM role to be assigned to EC2 instances.
 7. EC2 instances require an instance profile to attach IAM roles.

 ---

-## 2. outputs.tf
+### 2. outputs.tf
 ```hcl
 output "role_name" {
   value = aws_iam_role.jenkins_role.name